Dungyichao/http_server/README.md

 You can make a web server at your home and use your own laptop to access the server through LAN which stands for Local Area Network (having a Wi-Fi router can create a LAN at your home).
 However, if your html file includes some resources in WAN (Wide Area Network), then you need to be able to access the internet for displaying your html correctly.

-What you need is 2 laptops or two PCs.
-One of the computer need to be installed with Linux such as Ubuntu OS.
+What you need is at least one PC or laptop (acts as server) running in Linux (Ubuntu or Debian) which should connect to the router.
+You can use cell phone as a client.

 # 2. Overview
 We are going to implement code for a http server on Ubuntu Desktop.
 Please follow the Visual Studio Code official website to create a project (